 (i) identifying appropriate opportunities for converting a prescription from a non-Preferred Drug to a Preferred Drug, and (ii) contacting the Participant and the prescriber to request that the prescription be changed to the Preferred Drug.
 A Preferred Drug is one on the Performance Drug List, which has been developed by Caremark as a clinically appropriate and economically advantageous subset of the Caremark Formulary, as revised by Caremark from time to time. [emphasis added]

-The harm caused by the PBMs is not just monetary: “[t]he PBMs and insurers are harming the health of patients with chronic and rare diseases by limiting access and charging them retail for drugs they buy at deep discounts.”
-PBMs also fail to control quantities, or numbers of refills for highly addictive drugs and ignore or neglect their assorted contractual undertakings to ensure patient wellness.
+The harm caused by the PBMs is not just monetary: “The PBMs and insurers are harming the health of patients with chronic and rare diseases by limiting access and charging them retail for drugs they buy at deep discounts.”
+PBMs also fail to control quantities, or numbers of refills for highly addictive drugs and ignore or neglect their duties to ensure patient wellness.

 PBMs also provide discount drug cards so individuals can directly purchase medications without going through insurance companies.
 This allows individuals to fill multiple prescriptions while avoiding the oversight that insurance coverage brings, thus fueling the epidemic.
 PBMs allow this loophole because they are paid for every prescription filled in this manner.